MobilityData/gtfs.org/docs/en/getting_started/features/pathways.md

         | A102_F02     |       -1 |

-## In-station Traversal Time
+## In-Station Traversal Time

-In-station Traversal Time provides an additional level of detail to in-station directions, giving users an estimated time required to navigate stations, resulting in better travel directions and travel times.
+In-Station Traversal Time provides an additional level of detail to in-station directions, giving users an estimated time required to navigate stations, resulting in better travel directions and travel times.

 | Files included                   | Fields included   |
 |----------------------------------|-------------------|